ZiRO-Bot/Z3R0/README.md

 - [**New**] "Colour Information" command
 - [**New**] `Timer` ext
 - [**Improved**] Temporary ban/mute using the new `Timer` ext
+- [**Improved**] Guild data will countdown up to 30 days before deleting when the bot leave the guild instead of instantly deleting the data

 ### Overhaul Plan